LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 a full list.
 The argument names should be the same as those provided in the ``arguments`` or ``argnames`` keys.
 Exceptions are usually listed starting with instantiation and uninstantiation errors, followed by type errors, and then domain errors.
+These may then be followed by permission, existence, evaluation, representation, or resource errors.

-For each exception, use *controlled language* as found e.g. in the ISO Prolog Core standard and this Handbook is advised.
+For each exception, use of *controlled language* as found e.g. in the ISO Prolog Core standard and this Handbook is advised.
 Some examples:

 Instantiation error when one of more arguments cannot be a variable